-Adult Basic Education and High School Equivalency Preparation
+Adult Education/Literacy and High School Equivalency Preparation

-Free classes are held throughout the Merged Area V for adults 16 years of age and older to improve basic skill level or study for the five sub-tests of the General Educational Development (GED) Test.
-Adult students are assessed in the areas of reading, math, and writing to determine beginning skill level and progress.
+Free classes are held throughout the Merged Area V for adults 16 years of age and older to improve basic skill level or study for the five sub-tests of the High School Eqivalency Diploma (HSED) Test.
+Adult students are assessed to determine beginning skill level and progress.
 Classes meet weekly and run continuously throughout the year.
-Official GED Practice tests must be taken in GED classes to qualify for official GED testing at the Student Success Center.
+Practice tests must be taken in classes to qualify for official HSED testing at the Academic Resource Center.
 English as a Second Language (ESL) classes are also available for students whose first language is not English.
 ESL classes reinforce English skills in the areas of reading, writing, speaking, and listening.
-Contact the Adult Basic Education Coordinator for further class information.
+Contact the Adult Education/Literacy Coordinator for further class information.